cosc2336-ds-alg/assg03/README.md

 the request and do nothing.
 This again will make the implementation of the `add()` operation easier.

 Once you implement the `appendDigit()` as described, it should be able to pass all of the given unit tests for this task 5.
-As usual when you are satisfied, create a commit and push it to your `feedback` branch, and then close and merge your pull request and issue associated with Task 5.
+As usual when you are satisfied, create a commit and push it to your `Feedback` pull request.

 ## Task 6: Implement `add()` Operation Member Function